statamic/v2-docs/content/collections/docs/database-users.md

   - Ensure you have the correct name `name` (or `first_name` and `last_name`) field(s) to match your migration.
   - Remove the `content` biography field, unless you've specified a matching column in your migration.
+  - Add [validation](/fieldsets#validation) to require non-nullable fields in your migration.
   - etc.

 Make sure the database you specified in your `.env` file exists and run the migration: